nu0ma/spanwright/docs/guide/multi-database.md

 ## Examples

-See [Multi-Database Examples](../examples/multi-database) for complete implementation examples and [Real-World Scenarios](../examples/real-world) for production-ready patterns.
+See [Multi-Database Examples](../examples/multi-database) for complete implementation examples.